garrandall/popular-music-data/tracks/talk-back-trembling-lips-johnny-tillotson.md

 Every day our love's a battle royal
 Dear it seems that fighting is all we do
-But if i let you know how much I love you
+But if I let you know how much I love you
 You'll do things to me you shouldn't do

 So talk back trembling lips